rasmunk/McWeb/README.md

 * docker stack deploy --compose-file docker-compose.yml mcweb-service

 Once these two commands have run you should see 2 docker images running with names such as 'mcweb-service_mcweb.1.xp0dznz29ykw1b8vfg30c1whw' and 'mcweb-service_nginx.1.3k8u11q7tflpweyq4kb5upwpe'.
 Note that the exact names will differ each time the stack is deployed, and that it may take a few moments for both to start

-You will also need to buld the McStas-McXtrace container to run remote processing.
-This is done by running:
-* docker build -f Dockerfile_patchesMcStasMcXtrace --no-cache --tag patches-mcstas-mcxtrace .

 # Stopping the stack